osoco/java-logging/README.md

 # Design concepts

-This library uses two concepts: Logging Configuration, and Logging adapters.
+This library uses two concepts: Logging Configuration, and Logging Adapters.
 Logging Configurations are abstractions to represent required configurations needed by Logging Adapters, but they don't know who uses them.
 Logging Adapters are the materializations of the `Logging` interface the client uses at runtime.

 ## Logging Configuration